Dynamical stability for dense patterns in discrete attractor neural networks

 The `Hebbian' approach guarantees fixed-point stability in attractor networks by constructing an energy (or Lyapunov) function that is minimized by the network dynamics \cite{hopfield1982neural}.
 However, this has only been possible in a few (albeit very successful) cases \cite{kanter1987associative,tsodyks1988associative,treves1990graded,lengyel2005matching,krotov2016dense} after making specific assumptions about the statistics of memory patterns (typically assumed to be binary), single-neuron activation functions (saturating, or rectified-linear), and in particular the way memory patterns influence dynamics (through some form of a so-called `Hebbian' learning rule) requiring normal connection weight matrices.
 Even when those assumptions were violated, stability was achieved by approximately following such an energy function \cite{kree1987continuous,treves1988metastable,tirozzi1991chaos}.
 Conversely, the `Gardner' approach allows the analysis of the storage capacity of neural networks in terms of the number of fixed points that can be embedded in their dynamics without recourse to an energy function \cite{gardner1988space, schonsberg2021efficiency}, but remains entirely mute about the stability of the embedded fixed points.
 Finally, optimization-based numerical approaches have also been used to embed stable fixed points in neural networks without making limiting assumptions, but they did not lend themselves to theoretical insight \cite{festa2014analog}.\looseness=-1

 In this letter, we extend the `Gardner' approach to gain analytical insights about the stability of fixed points in a broad class of networks with graded neural activities and generic, non-saturating, rectified, power-law activation functions.
 In particular, rather than the oft-studied sparse limit, here we consider dense patterns for analytical tractability on dynamical stability, and also because the inherent noisiness of neural signaling can easily prevent firing rates from being exactly zero in practice.
-To supplement these analyses, we also consider sparse patterns and show that our results extend to those in numerical simulations, and in some cases even analytically.
+To supplement these analyses, we also consider sparse patterns (\Cref{fig:extdata_fig_1}a) and show that our results extend to those in numerical simulations.
 We demonstrate that there is a phase transition for stability in such networks: optimizing network connectivity to maintain memory patterns as fixed points with minimal weights renders either all or none of those fixed points stable, depending on pattern statistics and single-neuron properties.
-We thus characterize the conditions under which fixed-point stability emerges in a large class of network dynamics, providing design principles for biological systems performing auto-associative memory \cite{treves1992computational, treves1996much}.
+By characterizing the conditions under which fixed-point stability emerges in a large class of network dynamics, we provide design principles for biological systems performing auto-associative memory \cite{treves1992computational, treves1996much}.

 \mysec{Network model for auto-associative memory}

 We study a network of $N$ neurons with voltage dynamics:\looseness=-1